KU gains one defensive tackle recruit but loses another

 He is a multi-sport athlete who has also competed in high school wrestling.

-Other defensive linemen in the class include ends Hunter Higgins, of Maize, and Draeden Punt, of Orange City, Iowa.
+Other defensive linemen in the 2026 class besides Carter, following Anderson’s departure, include ends Hunter Higgins, of Maize, and Draeden Punt, of Orange City, Iowa.

-Marcus Calvin and Blake Herold would be the main returnees for 2026, along with Josiah Hammond, who is currently about to begin his freshman season.
+Marcus Calvin and Blake Herold would be the main returnees for 2026, along with Josiah Hammond, another Oklahoman who is about to begin his freshman season.